mpicard/Love2D-Boilerplate/game/gfx/README.md

-# Purpose
+# PURPOSE
-All GFX goes here.
+GFX go in here.